UniversityInternationalComing to Hannover

 • Citizens of Australia, Israel, Japan, Canada, South Korea, New Zealand and the United States

-If you seek employment in Germany, a residence permit is required in order to undertake gainful employment in Germany.
+If you seek employment in Germany, a residence permit is required in order to undertake employment in Germany.
 If you intend to start your position straight away, we recommend obtaining a visa prior to your arrival in Germany.
-With a visa, gainful employment may be undertaken in the first 90 days prior to receiving a residence permit.
+With a visa, employment may be undertaken in the first 90 days prior to receiving a residence permit.

 • Citizens of Andorra, Brazil, El Salvador, Honduras, Monaco and San Marino